MarcelWinterot/nano-keras/roadmap.md

 ### 1. Adding layer types

 #### Not implemented layers I'm planning to add in v.
-1.0: Convolutional, Pooling
+1.0: Convolutional

 #### If I have time I'll also implement: Concantanete layer, LSTM or GRU